Making Accessible Videos Content Creators Guide

-The first stage to accessibility-friendly videos is uploading your content to an accessibility-friendly platform.
-This means choosing a media player that supports different needs for a variety of disabilities and impairments.
+Stage one in making accessible videos is uploading your content to an accessible platform.
+This means choosing a media player that supports different ways of use for various needs.

-It’s important you make sure that your media player supports features such as captioning, customizable playback speeds, transcriptions, and audio descriptions.
-The web version of your platform must also be designed so that all major commands can be done solely through a keyboard.
+Your media player needs to support features such as captioning, customizable playback speeds, transcription, and audio descriptions.
+The web version of your platform must be designed so that all major commands can be done solely through a keyboard.
 This includes commands such as play, volume control, and changing screen size.
-We also need to choose a media player that doesn’t run on auto-play as this can often be confusing for users.

 Caption Your Videos

-Most major social media platforms come with an automatic transcription tool – IGTV, Snapchat, and TikTok all being recent additions to this.
-Although sometimes useful, they should really be a last resort.
-Most of this technology is poor at recognizing different accents and dialects.
-On top of this, they aren’t equipped to recognize colloquialisms and slang.
-Often, these captions are inaccurate and can be worse than having no captions at all.
-Using open captions on your videos is the best way around this.
-Open captions are captions that are added to your video during the editing process.
-Unlike closed captions, open captions remain fixed and cannot be turned off.
+Most major platforms come with auto-transcription tools.
+IGTV, Snapchat, and TikTok are all recent additions to this.
+However, these should be a last resort.
+The technology struggles to understand dialects and slang.
+This makes for inaccurate captions that can be worse than no captions at all.
+Add your own captions using the captioning tool on the platform.
+Alternatively, you can also add open captions to your videos.
+These are captions that are added to your video during the editing process.
+Unlike closed captions, open captions are fixed onto the video and cannot be turned off.

 Unlike subtitling, captioning your video is not just about conveying your speech.
-It’s also about ensuring that any additional sounds are also highlighted to the audience.
-You should be trying to emulate the feel of the video.
-Be sure to make note of any laughter, music, or additional sound effects by putting them in brackets.
+The audience should be made aware of all important audio content.
+You should be emulating the feel of the video.
+Make note of any laughter, music, or additional sound effects by putting them in brackets.

-Uploading your content in different formats to a variety of platforms is one of the best accessibility moves you can make.
+Uploading your content in different formats to multiple platforms is the best accessibility move you can make.

 Lights, Camera, Action!

 The world we live in is filled with all types of people!
-Similarly, your audience is formed of a huge variety of individuals.
-This includes people of all different ethnicities, nationalities, sexualities, religions, genders, abilities, and disabilities.
-When creating video content, it’s not only essential that our content reflects this, but also caters to it.
-Consider using inclusive and gender-neutral language.
+Similarly, your audience is made up of a huge variety of individuals.
+This includes people of different ethnicities, nationalities, sexualities, religions, genders, abilities, and disabilities.
+It’s important that content reflects this as well as catering to it.
+Use inclusive and gender-neutral language.
 Make sure to speak about everybody with the respect that they deserve.